In this post, I go through the different methods for tattooed eyebrows.

 In body tattooing, people often talk about different line needles and shadow needles.
 The needles can either sit close together next to each other in a row (as in microblading), in a round or oblong shape with different densities.

 For permanent makeup, there are usually up to 9, but in body tattooing I have seen that there are up to 36 needles in the same.

-I took some of Annika's needles to show you, she also has some microblading needles (the red one on the left) that she got at a trade fair.
-The microblading needle and the machine tattoo needle are as you see the same principle and very similar, the difference is that the machine feeds the needle up and down (like a sewing machine I usually think haha) while the microblading needle cuts into the skin by drawing a line.
+I photographed some of Annika's needles to show, she also has some microblading needles (the red one on the left) that she got at a trade fair.
+The microblading needle and the machine tattoo needle are, as you can see, the same principle and very similar, the difference is that the machine feeds the needle up and down (like a sewing machine I usually think) while the microblading needle cuts into the skin by drawing a line.

 When microblading, you cut lines in the skin and add extra color afterwards so it can sink into the cut.